 © 2018 The Authors.
 Published by FEBS Press and John Wiley & Sons Ltd. For centuries, zeolites have been used for their utility in binding metals, and they feature in a multitude of agricultural and industrial applications in which the honeycombed zeolite structures form ideal ion exchangers, catalysts and binding agents.
 Zeolites are currently in a transition period, moving towards implementation in human ailments and diseases.
 Here, we postulated that zeolites may be able to counter the effects of excess iron and conducted a mouse model trial to gauge the utility of this notion.
 We used the transgenic mouse strain MexTAg299 for a thirty-week pilot trial in which iron polymaltose and/or the zeolite clinoptilolite was injected into the peritoneum twice weekly.
 Mice were sacrificed at the end of the trial period and examined by postmortem and histology for significant physiological differences between mouse subgroups.
 In this study, we demonstrated that a common zeolite, clinoptilolite, is able to maintain the general health and well-being of mice and prevent iron-induced deleterious effects following iron overload.
 When zeolites are given with iron biweekly as intraperitoneal injections, mice showed far less macroscopic visual organ discoloration, along with near normal histology, under iron overload conditions when compared to mice injected with iron only.
 The purpose of the present pilot study was to examine potential alternatives to current iron chelation treatments, and the results indicate an advantage to using zeolites in conditions of iron excess.
 Zeolites may have translational potential for use in cases of human iron overload.

-Mittra, R, Pavy, M, Subramanian, N, George, AM, O'Mara, ML, Kerr, ID & Callaghan, R 2017, 'Location of contact residues in pharmacologically distinct drug binding sites on P-glycoprotein.', Biochemical Pharmacology, vol. 123, pp. 19-28.View/Download from: UTS OPUS or Publisher's site
+Mittra, R, Pavy, M, Subramanian, N, George, AM, O'Mara, ML, Kerr, ID & Callaghan, R 2017, 'Location of contact residues in pharmacologically distinct drug binding sites on P-glycoprotein.', Biochemical Pharmacology, vol. 123, pp. 19-28.View/Download from: Publisher's site

 The multidrug resistance P-glycoprotein (P-gp) is characterised by the ability to bind and/or transport an astonishing array of drugs.
 This poly-specificity is imparted by at least four pharmacologically distinct binding sites within the transmembrane domain.
 Whether or not these sites are spatially distinct has remained unclear.
 Biochemical and structural investigations have implicated a central cavity as the likely location for the binding sites.
 In the present investigation, a number of contact residues that are involved in drug binding were identified through biochemical assays using purified, reconstituted P-gp.
 Drugs were selected to represent each of the four pharmacologically distinct sites.
 Contact residues important in rhodamine123 binding were identified in the central cavity of P-gp.
 However, contact residues for the binding of vinblastine, paclitaxel and nicardipine were located at the lipid-protein interface rather than the central cavity.
 A key residue (F978) within the central cavity is believed to be involved in coupling drug binding to nucleotide hydrolysis.
 Data observed in this investigation suggest the presence of spatially distinct drug binding sites connecting through to a single translocation pore in the central cavity.

-Jones, PM & George, AM 2016, 'Computational analysis of the MCoTI-II plant defence knottin reveals a novel intermediate conformation that facilitates trypsin binding.', Scientific Reports, vol. 6, pp. 1-10.View/Download from: UTS OPUS or Publisher's site
+Jones, PM & George, AM 2016, 'Computational analysis of the MCoTI-II plant defence knottin reveals a novel intermediate conformation that facilitates trypsin binding.', Scientific Reports, vol. 6, pp. 1-10.View/Download from: Publisher's site

 MCoTI-I and II are plant defence proteins, potent trypsin inhibitors from the bitter gourd Momordica cochinchinensis.
 They are members of the Knottin Family, which display exceptional stability due to unique topology comprising three interlocked disulfide bridges.
 Knottins show promise as scaffolds for new drug development.
 A crystal structure of trypsin-bound MCoTI-II suggested that loop 1, which engages the trypsin active site, would show decreased dynamics in the bound state, an inference at odds with an NMR analysis of MCoTI-I, which revealed increased dynamics of loop 1 in the presence of trypsin.
 To investigate this question, we performed unrestrained MD simulations of trypsin-bound and free MCoTI-II.
 This analysis found that loop 1 of MCoTI-II is not more dynamic in the trypsin-bound state than in the free state.
 However, it revealed an intermediate conformation, transitional between the free and bound MCoTI-II states.
 The data suggest that MCoTI-II binding involves a process in which initial interaction with trypsin induces transitions between the free and intermediate conformations, and fluctuations between these states account for the increase in dynamics of loop 1 observed for trypsin-bound MCoTI-I. The MD analysis thus revealed new aspects of the inhibitors' dynamics that may be of utility in drug design.